Alexandre-Coulibaly/Clock2/README.md

 ---------------------------------------------------------------------------------------------------------------
 Key Features :

-Time Display: The 7-segment display shows the time, with the central LEDs separating hours and minutes.
+-Time Display: The 7-segment display shows the time, with the central LEDs separating hours and minutes.

-Button Control: Buttons allow for time configuration, alarm management and specific changes.
+-Button Control: Buttons allow for time configuration, alarm management and specific changes.

-Sound Alarm: The buzzer produces a configurable sound for the alarm.
+-Sound Alarm: The buzzer produces a configurable sound for the alarm.

-Connectivity (Optional): Extendable with Wi-Fi features and Time zone.
+-Connectivity (Optional): Extendable with Wi-Fi features and Time zone.

 ![image](https://github.com/user-attachments/assets/1350bd51-b984-4178-8997-7763c72f3778)